Practical Ethics and Responsibility Competition

 Your video should be original, and please remember that you will need to check copyright if you feature any pre-existing material.

 To submit your video please send an email to Liz Sanders and we will send you a link to a file share folder.
-Videos should be uploaded by 4pm on Monday 8th January 2024.
+Videos should be uploaded by the advertised deadline (usually early January).
 Please email us the following details, and remember to include at least one of them in your file name so we can identify you!

 1. Your team members' names